 A: One of our guiding principles is to group like-minded, like-able players together.
 We tier our training groups in all age brackets from U7-U18.
 Players who outperform their training group get moved up and players who underperform get moved down.
 This dynamic movement takes place throughout our program as we recognize that players develop at different times.

-A: Players are able to withdraw from the program before the beginning of their 4th attended session for the fall/winter academy and before the 3rd attended session for the spring academy.
-If withdrawing before that deadline, the player will receive a pro-rated refund minus a $100 cancellation fee for the fall/winter academy and a $50 cancellation fee for the spring academy.
+A: Players are able to withdraw from the program before the beginning of the 3rd session.
+If withdrawing before that deadline, the player will receive a pro-rated refund minus a $100 cancellation fee.
 Once those training sessions have past, you are committed for the duration of the program.

 A: As part of our program, we continually assess our players to ensure they are in the correct grouping.
 One of the guiding principles of our program is to have like-abled and like-minded players train together.
 If you feel that the level of a training group is below your child's standard then we ask that your child makes a point of demonstrating that in the training group.
 Once that becomes evident to the instructors, we will do our best to move your child to a more appropriate group.